-Every state has laws that require children to get certain vaccines before they can go to school or day care.
-Yet parents can opt out of one or more vaccines for medical, religious, or personal reasons.
+Every state has laws that require children to get certain vaccines before they can go to school or daycare.
+Yet parents may be able to opt out of one or more vaccines for medical, religious, or personal reasons.

 Vaccine exemption laws vary from state to state.
 Some states make it easier to avoid vaccines than others.

 Statistics show that states where exemptions are easy to get have more unvaccinated kids than states that make the process harder.
 Kids who don't get vaccinated are more likely to get sick.
 High exemption rates have been linked to outbreaks of diseases like measles, mumps, and pertussis (whooping cough).

 The measles outbreaks in 2019 were among the worst in decades with the CDC reporting 1, 274 cases.
 In 2020, the number of cases of measles in the U.S. declined for the first time in six years.
 From January 1 to December 31, 2022, a total of 121 measles cases were reported by 6 jurisdictions.
 In 2022, there were 322 mumps cases.
 The largest recent outbreak was in 2016 which happened in a close-knit Arkansas community and led to 3,000 cases.

 These and other recent disease outbreaks have led some states to consider passing stricter vaccine exemption laws, while others, such as Arizona, have moved to loosen restrictions.

 Why do vaccine exemptions exist?